ozguryazilimas/wp-oy-detailed-search/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.14 =
+* Increased the minimum required PHP version from 5.6 to 7.1.
+* Added an "About" tab to the "Content Permissions (AME)" meta box.
+The tab clarifies where the box came from and how to disable it if necessary.
+* Fixed a PHP 8.4 deprecation notice "fgetcsv(): the $escape parameter must be provided as its default value will change".
+* Fixed multiple instances of PHP 8.4 deprecation notices like "Implicitly marking parameter $foo as nullable is deprecated, the explicit nullable type must be used instead".
+* Fixed a conflict with the "Bricks" theme/site builder that could cause the fatal error "Uncaught TypeError: Illegal offset type in isset or empty".
+* Fixed a conflict with "FunnelKit Funnel Builder" where "WooFunnels" would permanently stay highlighted green as a "new" menu because its "Upgrade to Pro" submenu item could not be correctly marked as seen.
+* Fixed a similar but unrelated issue with "Forminator Forms" where the "Forminator" menu would always be highlighted as new.
+* Fixed a bug where AME could unexpectedly hide the top-level "Profile" menu from non-admin users in some configurations.
+* Fixed long menu titles wrapping to the next line and inconsistent field label spacing in the menu editor.

 = 1.13.1 =
 * Fixed a minor conflict with "Advanced Flat Rate Shipping For WooCommerce" that caused several of its submenu items that are supposed to be hidden to become visible.